jaderoca/Rye/README.md

 Enjoy!

-**NOTE:** I have started a major rewrite of what I've got so far to dramatically simplify the code.
+**NOTE:** I have completed an almost complete rewrite to dramatically simplify the code.
+(And dealt with yet another CSV compatibility issue.
+And added some error avoidance.)

 Environment Canada provides two main CSV files:
 * A static file with the list of all the weather stations and basic information associated with those stations.